poult-lab/daily-word/english_words_ learning.md

 After the operation you may find it difficult to chew and swallow.

 "to bite food into small pieces in your mouth with your teeth to make it easier to swallow"

-09.dissolve  [dɪˈzɒlv]   [dɪˈzɑːlv]

-[verb] {~ (in sth)} Salt dissolves in water. "to mix with a liquid and become part of it"

-[verb] {~ sth (in sth)} Dissolve the tablet in water. "to make a solid become part of a liquid"

-[verb] Their marriage was dissolved in 1999.

-"to officially end a marriage, business agreement or parliament"

-[verb]  When the ambulance had gone, the crowd dissolved. "to disappear; to make sth disappear"

-> "Dissolve" and "melt" are two different processes that involve the transformation of substances from one state to another, typically involving a change from a solid state to a liquid state.
-However, they are distinct processes with different implications:
->
-> **Melt**:
->
-> - **Definition**: Melting is the process of a solid substance changing into a liquid state due to an increase in temperature.
-When a solid melts, its molecules or atoms gain enough kinetic energy to break free from their fixed positions and move more freely, transitioning into a liquid state.
-> - **Example**: Ice melts into water when heated above its melting point (0°C or 32°F at standard atmospheric pressure).
->
-> **Dissolve**:
->
-> - **Definition**: Dissolving refers to the process in which a solid substance (solute) becomes incorporated into a liquid (solvent) at the molecular or ion level.
-It typically involves the breaking of chemical bonds in the solid as it mixes with the solvent.
-Dissolving can also occur with gases in liquids or solids in other solids.
-> - **Example**: When you add table salt (sodium chloride, NaCl) to water, the salt crystals break apart into sodium ions (Na+) and chloride ions (Cl-) as they become dispersed in the water.
-This is an example of dissolution.
->
-> In summary, melting is a phase change from solid to liquid due to an increase in temperature, while dissolving involves the incorporation of solid (or gas) particles into a liquid at the **molecular** or ion level, often without a change in temperature.
-They are related processes but have distinct mechanisms and implications.
->